Skip to main content

 • Improved ovulation ∞ For women trying to conceive, the return of regular ovulation, which can be tracked through basal body temperature or ovulation predictor kits, is a definitive sign of improving endocrine function.

 These improvements are the result of the entire endocrine system beginning to work in concert.
-The liver, supported by better nutrition, at metabolizing and clearing excess estrogens.
+The liver, supported by better nutrition, becomes more efficient at metabolizing and clearing excess estrogens.
 The adrenal glands, no longer in a state of chronic alarm, reduce the ‘cortisol steal’ phenomenon, where the building blocks for sex hormones are diverted to produce stress hormones.

 The result is a more harmonious symphony of hormones, with the menstrual cycle serving as a monthly report card of overall endocrine health.